The 12 Best Neighbourhoods in Melbourne, Australia

 Modern.
 Young.
 Energetic.
 Docklands‘ youth as a designated neighbourhood mirrors its character.

-To match the energy of the young professionals that have come to find a residence in the waterfront apartments, Docklands plays host to ‘the world’s busiest multi-purpose stadium’.
-Marvel Stadium, formerly the Etihad, stands as a venue for music, sport, conventions, and everything in between.
+To match the energy of the young professionals that have come to find a residence in the waterfront apartments, Docklands plays host to ‘the world’s busiest multi-purpose stadium.’
+Marvel Stadium, formerly the Etihad, is a venue for music, sports, conventions, and everything in between.

-As expected with its recent development, the retail and refreshment options on offer are both well regarded and plentiful.
+As expected with its recent development, the retail and refreshment options are both well-regarded and plentiful.

-As Docklands reputation grows, Brunswick’s reputation as a thriving scene for artists and creatives is already widely established – so too is its status as the foodie destination in all of Melbourne.
+As the Docklands’ reputation grows, Brunswick’s reputation as a thriving scene for artists and creatives is already widely established – so is its status as the foodie destination in all of Melbourne.

-A post-war boom of immigration brought many flavours onto the Melbourne streets – Lebanese, Greek, Turkish, and Italian – flavours and influences that are now part of Brunswick’s very identity.
+A post-war immigration boom brought many flavors onto the Melbourne streets – Lebanese, Greek, Turkish, and Italian – flavors and influences now part of Brunswick’s very identity.

 With establishments like Record Paradise being such advocates for independent music and expression, it’s no wonder that Brunswick also boasts its artistic reputation.
 Visual art garners deserved support here, too, be it gracing backstreet walls or in laid-back galleries.